 Length of Study

-Boren Fellowship awards are made for a minimum of 12 weeks and maximum of 24 months.
-Boren-funded programs can begin no earlier than June 1, 2016 and no later than March 1, 2017.
-Overseas programs may begin no later than March 1, 2017 and can be no longer than one year.
+Boren Fellowships awards are made for a minimum of 12 weeks and maximum of 12 months.
+Boren-funded programs can begin no earlier than June 1, 2019 and no later than March 1, 2020.
+Overseas programs may begin no later than March 1, 2020 and can be no longer than one year.

 Boren Fellowships promote long term linguistic and cultural immersion.
 Therefore, all overseas study must be a minimum of 12 weeks, and preference will be given to applicants proposing overseas programs of 6 months or longer.
 However, applicants proposing overseas programs of 3-6 months, especially those in the STEM (science, technology, engineering, and mathematics) fields are encouraged to apply.